 Kitchen owners seeking to install an island range hood above their island cooktop should consider the type and shape of their ceiling.
 Kitchens featuring unusually high, sloped, vaulted, or cathedral ceilings will not be able to install an ordinary suspended range hood over their island due to the mounting hardware suspending the island range hoodfrom the ceiling.
 In order to account for any unusual ceiling shape or height, kitchen owners have three options to choose from.
 First, you can install a soffit box, which effectively lowers the ceiling height and levels the ceiling with the floor, making installation easier and allowing the ceiling range hood to be placed at the proper height over the cooktop.
 A soffit box typically extends the length of the ceiling and is painted to match the existing ceiling.
 Your second option is to install a recessed ceiling mount range hood.
 With this option, the recessed range hood is installed within the ceiling, making the bottom of the range hood discreetly flush with the ceiling.
 While this option gives a streamlined appearance, it requires you to install your range hood well over 28 inches away from your cooktop and will likely result in a less than ideal performance.
 The third option is to install an Air Loop range hood, mentioned above, as long as there is no existing ductwork.

 Kitchens with unusually low ceilings are much easier to work with.
-Please reach out to Futuro Futuro’s technical experts, who can assist you in ensuring that the ventilation hood that you would like to purchase is cut shorter than the standard height.
+Please reach out to Futuro Futuro’s technical experts, who can assist you in ensuring that the ventilation hood that you would like to purchase can be cut shorter than the standard height.

 Materials and Finish